 Port Health Services Facility Based Crisis is an addiction treatment center located at 1379 Cowell Farm Road in the 27889 zip code in Washington, NC.

 It is operated by a private non-profit organization.
-Port Health Services Facility Based Crisis provides administers naltrexone and suboxone prescription.
-Some of the treatment approaches used by Port Health Services Facility Based Crisis include counseling for substance abuse, 12-step rehab and rational emotive behavioral therapy.
-Port Health Services Facility Based Crisis also specializes in detox services and offers residential benzodiazepines detoxification, inpatient heroin detox and inpatient alcohol detox.
-Port Health Services Facility Based Crisis provides hospital inpatient heroin rehab, intensive outpatient heroin treatment and hospital inpatient heroin detox.
-It also provides medical heroin detox, inpatient dual diagnosis treatment and residential treatment for heroin use.
+Port Health Services Facility Based Crisis provides naltrexone administration and suboxone prescription.
+Some of the treatment approaches used by Port Health Services Facility Based Crisis include rational emotive behavioral therapy, motivational interviewing and relapse prevention treatment.
+Port Health Services Facility Based Crisis also specializes in detox services and offers residential heroin detoxification, inpatient alcohol detox and residential benzodiazepines detoxification.
+Port Health Services Facility Based Crisis provides hospital inpatient treatment, outpatient heroin day treatment and regular outpatient heroin treatment.
+It also provides inpatient heroin detox services, inpatient treatment for co-occurring mental health and heroin use and residential heroin addiction treatment.

 Call (855) 489-3619 for 24/7 with treatment.